monsoonmaelstrom/book2/book2.md

 Alex nods in agreement.
 “Yes.”

-“If someone had just given me that speech, I think I’d have a little bit more hesitancy,” I comment.
+“If someone had just given me that speech, I think I’d be a little bit more hesitant,” I comment.

 “You’re right, and it’s not ideal, but I think you should still do it.
 She’s what we’ve got to work with.
 Just make damn sure that connection is a one way connection,” Davy tells me.

-I nod, having already thought the same.
+I nod, having already come to the same conclusion.
 I’m actually planning on doing one better, and weaving into the magic something that will kill her outright if she tries to draw power from me or otherwise modify the bond.
 I have enough doubts about this whole thing that I want to be as sure as I can.
-And it doesn’t feel nearly sure enough.
+And I don’t feel nearly sure enough.
 But I’m still going to do it.
 Maybe Peter was right.
 Maybe I do like playing with fire.
 Maybe I do want to see how close I can get without getting burned.

 Eventually I know I’m going to go up in flames though.
 A great, spectacular conflagration.
-I just hope this isn’t it.
+I just hope this time isn’t it.

 “Okay.
 Can I get one of you guys to hold her in place?
 Still-still.
 Barely breathing still.
 I don’t want to have to split my attention doing that as well.”